tratilai/berlinclock/README.md

 O = Off

-For example, in the following picture the time is: 19:42, calculated like this:
+For example, in the following picture the time is 19:42 and it is calculated like this:

 ```
 3 x 5 h = 15 h